-The dredge plume was modelled for a period of 215 hours representing the expected duration of dredging based on the dredge rate and volume to be dredged.
+The dredge plume was modelled for a period of 840 hours representing the expected duration of dredging based on the dredge rate and volume to be dredged.
 Model outputs are presented as:

-- 90th percentile plot of modelled suspended sediment concentration (mg/L) (Figure 5-1) - 95th percentile plot of modelled suspended sediment concentration (mg/L) (Figure 5-2) - Dredge plume recovery after 30 minutes of ceasing dredge operations (Figure 5-3) - Time series chart of sediment concentration (mg/L) (Figure 5-4) - Sediment accumulation after one month (Figure 5-5).
+- 90th percentile plot of modelled suspended sediment concentration (mg/L) (Figure 5-1) - 95th percentile plot of modelled suspended sediment concentration (mg/L) (Figure 5-2) - Time series chart of sediment concentration (mg/L) (Figure 5-3) - Sediment accumulation after one month (Figure 5-4).